SRIT-CSE/SAFE-SHARING-ACESS-CONTROL-FOR-CLOUD-STORED-DATA/README.md

 # CRYTOGRAPHY
-## Security Improvement of Cloud Data Using Hybrid Cryptography and Stegnography
+## Safe Sharing: Access Control for Cloud Stored Data
 <h3> Abstract </h3>
 <p>This is an abstrct page</p>